 TLDR Version (Update below): State Senator Jennifer Boysko has introduced a bill (SB 1225) in the 2021 session of the Virginia General Assembly that will establish new rules for local schools on partnering with an internet service provider to connect households with disadvantaged students.
 These rules would exclude public broadband providers by virtue of only mentioning “private” broadband providers.
-During the pandemic local school districts have partnered with public providers to get kids connected.
+In addition to a number of stopgap solutions, during the pandemic local school districts have partnered with public providers to get kids connected.
 For instance, Arlington Public Schools partnered with Arlington County’s public dark fiber network to extend wifi to several buildings with a high-concentration of low-income families.
 Boysko’s bill, if passed in current form, would at best complicate future such public-public partnerships and at worst eliminate them entirely.
 Update below.

 The Pandemic and Public Education